 1. Avoid Drinking Tap Water

 In many countries, tap water isn’t a safe option due to bacteria, parasites, and viruses.
 In fact, even a small amount of tap water from another country has the potential to make you sick.
 Therefore, you’ll need to reach for bottled water whenever possible.
 Just be sure the seal is intact before drinking from the bottle.
 Feeling fancy?
-Carbonated water is an excellent option because the bubbles will let you know that the bottle has been properly sealed.
+Carbonated water or seltzer is an excellent option because the bubbles will let you know that the bottle has been properly sealed.

 Also, although you may be tempted to add ice cubes to your water, we suggest foregoing them, as they’re commonly made from tap water.

 2. Pay Close Attention When Eating from Street Vendors